Home » Symptoms » Cat Symptoms A-Z » Skin Darker (Increased Pigmentation)

 Basics and possible causes

-Like humans, cats have cells in their skin that produce melanin.
+Cats, much like humans, have cells in their skin that produce melanin.
 These cells, called melanocytes, are responsible for pigmentation.
-Normally, pigmentation depends on genetic factors and remains constant throughout life.
+Normally, pigmentation depends on genetics and remains constant throughout life.
 However, a change in pigmentation can be influenced by various factors.

-Increased melanin production can be triggered by hormonal changes, such as those that occur in pregnant cats.
+Increased melanin production can be triggered by hormonal changes, such as those occurring in pregnant cats.
 Stress, injuries, or inflammatory processes can also affect melanin production.
-In addition, certain diseases and medications can lead to increased pigmentation.
+Furthermore, certain diseases and medications can lead to increased pigmentation.

-The most common causes include hormonal disorders, such as Cushing’s syndrome, in which there is an overproduction of cortisol.
+Common causes include hormonal disorders, such as Cushing’s syndrome, which involves an overproduction of cortisol.
 Thyroid problems can also affect skin pigmentation.
 Infections, especially fungal infections, can also cause hyperpigmentation of the skin.

 Typical accompanying symptoms

-- Change in coat color: The coat may appear darker, especially on the ears, face, or paws.
+- Change in coat color: The fur may appear darker, especially on the ears, face, or paws.
 This can happen gradually or occur suddenly.

 - Skin changes: In addition to darker pigmentation, thickening or a rough skin texture may be observed.